Levoment/ThatsIllegal/README.md

 `/thatsillegal banned items` - this command will show items that are banned from being picked up by a player in their respective dimensions

-`thatsillegal banned crafting_ingredients` - can be used to get a list of items that are banned as crafting ingredients in their respective dimensions.
+`/thatsillegal banned crafting_ingredients` - can be used to get a list of items that are banned as crafting ingredients in their respective dimensions.
 An example of what is displayed when running this command is: